Faithe7/Sera_Subscriptions_Payment_Analysis/README.md

 - NGN dominates successful transactions (245), followed by USD (19).
 - MasterCard debit cards are the most used and most successful, while credit cards have the highest failure rate.
 - Many card types were not recorded and were therefore categorized as “other”.
-- Abandoned transactions is largely concentrated on bank transfer payments.
+- Abandoned transactions is largely concentrated with unknown card types classified as "other".

+#### Impact of Transaction Frequency on Subscription Behavior
+Analysis indicates that a higher number of transactions per user does not correspond to an increased likelihood of subscription.

 ## Recommendations